 If you have employees who do not get along with anybody or most of the team, fire them.

 These people because of their destructive behavior destroy team cohesiveness and make team building impossible.

 That is why you need to work with the human resources department in resolving personal issues as they arise.
 Create an avenue through which employees can air out grievances and sort out their differences without fear of persecution.

 Teamwork is a prerequisite for greater creativity, productivity, and effectiveness.
 It is a platform where individual talents collaborate to produce exceptionally high-quality final products.

-The team building is fundamental in creating and nurturing teamwork and enhancing collaboration within your team.
+Team building is fundamental in creating and nurturing teamwork and enhancing collaboration within your team.

 One last thing, using the right tools help make team building and collaboration easier and more successful.

 When choosing tools to manage your projects make sure they have the proper facilities for collaboration, communication, and document sharing.